juliaroquette/VariabilityIndexes/README.md

-# A Python package for estimating variability features from any kind of light-curves
+# A Python package for deriving variability features from any kind of light-curves

 **@juliaroquette** Package under development for deriving Q&M indexes (and a few other variability indexes) for any time type of light-curves.